anupbdn/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - table should have a column mentioning what type of the word is it , like whether its a noun,verb,   adverb or any other form ?
 ### Sentence Structure
 - do not provide particles in the sentence structure
+- do not repeat words in the table.
+- If there are more than one word for a version of a word , show the most commonly used example or word

 ### Clues and Consideration